CNI-030 Agricultural Building Permit Exemption

 - Flood hazard zone.
 Agricultural exempt buildings are not allowed in a flood hazard zone.

 - Soil stability.
 If a geotechnical report is recommended, an agricultural exemption cannot be approved until the report is submitted and approved.

 - Grading permit applicability.
 If a grading permit is required, the applicant shall obtain the grading permit before the agricultural exemption can be approved.
-Applicant shall complete form GRD-002, Grading Permit Questionnaire.
+Applicant shall complete form GRD-002 Grading Permit Questionnaire (PDF).